 "It is remarkable that any relatively dark areas remain between London and the south coast of England," IDA says about South Downs National Park on the English coast, which lies only 60 miles (100 km) from the greater London area.

 The park has been able to keep its dark skies even with 108,000 residents and a highly urbanized center within a reasonable driving distance.
 In fact, nearly 10 million people live within a two-hour driving distance of this park.
-The dark sky reserve has been named the Moore's Reserve in honor of local astronomer Sir Patrick Moore (1923-2012) to honor his contributions to the field.
+The dark sky reserve has been named the Moore's Reserve in honor of local astronomer Sir Patrick Moore (1923-2012) to honor his contributions to the field of astronomy.

 NamibRand Nature Reserve (Namibia)